Crawl Space Moisture Control for Pacific Northwest Homes

 Crawl Space Inspection and Moisture Assessment

-Every job starts with a close look at the crawl space.
-We check for standing water, damp soil, missing or torn vapor barriers, wet insulation, mold-like staining, pest evidence, plumbing leaks, drainage concerns, air leaks, disconnected ductwork, and other conditions that may contribute to moisture under the home.
+Every project starts with a detailed inspection of the crawl space.
+We look for signs of standing water, damp soil, damaged vapor barriers, wet insulation, plumbing leaks, drainage concerns, air leaks, pest activity, and other issues that may be contributing to moisture beneath your home.

 Identify the Moisture Source